If you don't know where you are going, any road will take you there."

 Please note: All fees, charges and expenses are detailed and disclosed through a written fee agreement prior to your becoming a client.
 Additional details are found in our Form ADV II, which may be downloaded here.

-Additional information may be found through my initial answers to NAPFA's Comprehensive Financial Advisor Diagnostic (here's a blank diagnostic to provide to other advisers you may be considering for their written input as well).
+Additional information may be found through my answers to NAPFA's Comprehensive Financial Advisor Diagnostic by clicking on the .pdf document below (here's a blank diagnostic to provide to other advisers you may be considering for their written input as well).

 Fundamental difference between an investment adviser, and those who are not investment advisers, by registration and regulation.